 About George

-George’s brilliant game plan was to become a major-league baseball player, and assuming that failed, to be a sports writer who could at least write about those who did make it.
-Although he was named to the nation’s first-team Academic All-America team, he didn’t get drafted.
+George’s game plan was to become a major-league baseball player, and assuming that failed, to be a sports writer who could at least write about those who did make it.
+Although he hit .402 his senior year and was named to the nation’s first-team Academic All-America team, he didn’t get drafted.
 Just as well, because he already had a job lined up in sports-writing and was engaged to be married the following spring to a stunning New Oxford girl named Sue Weigle (spelled with the “l” before the “e,” which caused mind-numbing difficulty for PennDOT after the wedding.)

 Anyway, no one ever pointed out to young George that most sporting events occur on weekends and evenings, which isn’t a big deal for single twentysomethings but IS a big deal to dads who like to see their kids every now and then.
 So George eventually shifted over to the news side – working weekday hours while covering everything from local government to consumer news to (horrors!) the state Public Utility Commission.
 But the hours allowed precious time with little Andy and little Erin (value: priceless).